citapress/citapress/content/books/a-luminous-halo-selected-writings-by-virginia-woolf/index.md

   - LGBTQ+
 lang: en
 description: >-
-  "Life is not a series of gig lamps symmetrically arranged; but a luminous halo, a semi-transparent envelope surrounding us from the beginning of consciousness to the end.”
+  <p>"Life is not a series of gig lamps symmetrically arranged; but a luminous
+  halo, a semi-transparent envelope surrounding us from the beginning of consciousness to the end.”</p>

-  <i>A Luminous Halo</i> presents a small collection of critical writings by a titanic figure in feminist literary history: the one and only Virginia Woolf.
+  <p><i>A Luminous Halo</i> presents a small collection of critical writings by a titanic figure in feminist literary history: the one and only Virginia Woolf.
 From "Modern Fiction" to "How Should One Read a Book," "The Mark on the Wall," and more, these works are essential for any [common] reader hoping to "explore the ideas and challenges that ignited Woolf’s creative imagination—to dig into all the 'proper stuff' of life and art."
-Here they come together in one volume for the first time, selected and introduced by guest editor JoAnn Borri.
+Here they come together in one volume for the first time, selected and introduced by guest editor JoAnn Borri.</p>

-  This book is sponsored and created in partnership with The Sitting Room Library in Penngrove, California.
-Home to the "Woolf Wall" and extensive archives related to Woolf and other women writers, The Sitting Room is a reading room dedicated to literature and art by women.
-The library and archive is open to all and fully searchable via the Sitting Room's online catalogue.
+  <p>This book is sponsored and created in partnership with The Sitting Room Library in Penngrove, California.
+Home to the "Woolf Wall," extensive archives related to Woolf and other women writers, and thousands of books, The Sitting Room is dedicated to literature and art by women.
+The library and archive is open to all and fully searchable via the Sitting Room's online catalogue.</p>
 foreword: |-
   <p><b>Foreword, Guest Editor:</b> JoAnn Borri </p>